exis-io/exis-io.github.io/pages/appliance_api/Osxcontainer.md

 cannot start a removed container.

 #### Parameters:
- -- containerName (string) â name of the container to remove
+ - containerName (string) -- name of the container to remove

 ### removeImage(imageName)